torvalds/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

 IAA workqueues need to be bound to the iaa_crypto driver.

-For instance, here's an example of configuring an IAA workqueue and binding it to the iaa_crypto driver (note that device names are specified as 'iax' rather than 'iaa' - this is because upstream still has the old 'iax' device naming in place) ::
+For instance, here's an example of configuring an IAA workqueue and binding it to the iaa_crypto driver (analte that device names are specified as 'iax' rather than 'iaa' - this is because upstream still has the old 'iax' device naming in place) ::